 Kino No Tabi: The Beautiful World

-I have not finished watching this whole series, as I am still going through it.
-This is a remake of the original, so you can either view the older version or the redone one from 2017.
-Kino rides a motorcycle (that talks!) through various places and nations, discovering different cultural, political, or other differences in each one.
+I have not finished watching this series, as I am still going through it.
+Kino No Tabi is a remake of the original, so you can either view the older version or the redone one from 2017.
+Kino rides a motorcycle (that talks!) through various places and nations, discovering cultural, political, or other differences.

 What makes this anime special is how Kino interacts with the citizens or situations she is put in.
-It's a very philosophical anime that asks a lot of questions and gives us perspectives that we don't always have an answer for.
-I think it's good to have questions, and not have all the answers, because it makes us human and knows that we have to rely on God to help us even if we never understand it all.
+It's a philosophical anime that asks many questions and gives us perspectives that we don't always have an answer for.
+I think it's good to have questions and not have all the answers because it makes us human and knows that we have to rely on God to help us even if we never understand it all.

-If you have never watched Rurouni Kenshin before, then you will are in for a treat.
+You are in for a treat if you have never watched Rurouni Kenshin.
 It's an older anime and looks a little dated, but the story and its main character are the highlights.

-It's hard to do, and Kenshin experiences very trying situations that push him to his limits, but you will have to watch the anime to see what happens.
-I recommend watching the New Kyoto Arc as it skips a lot of filler.
+It's hard to do, and Kenshin experiences very trying situations that push him to his limits, but you will have to watch the anime to see what happen

-Another older anime but a classic.
-It also deals with samurai, two of them, who go through various adventures with a young girl who tags along.
-The music is one of my favorites in a series, the animation is top-notch, as is the action, and it deals with a group of Christians around the end as part of the story.
+This is another older anime, but it's a classic.
+It also deals with two samurai who go through various adventures with a young girl who tags along.
+The music is one of my favorites in any series, the animation and action is top-notch, and it deals with a group of Christians around the end as part of the story.